description : | Ce chapitre du livre Zabbix, intitulé « HA Setup », explique

 We can now do the same modification on our second

 Zabbix server.
-Delete everything
+Delete

 Just as with our 1st Zabbix server, replace enp0s1